 All current students, faculty, and staff of any CUNY college may borrow circulating materials from the Newman Library.
 In addition, borrowing privileges are available to Baruch alumni, students of Empire State College, Baruch Continuing Studies faculty and students (certificate programs only), students and faculty of the Baruch College Campus High School, and Friends of the Newman Library in the membership category of Sponsor.

-A currently validated and barcoded Baruch or CUNY ID serves as the library card.
-If your card has expired, staff will request proof of enrollment, such as a bursar’s bill.
+expired, staff will request proof of enrollment, such as a bursar’s bill.

 Loan periods for books:

 - 6 weeks for CUNY (non-Baruch) faculty and CUNY Ph.D. students